aaronwang0509/forgerock_training_docs/VM_for_Win10/VM_for_Win10.md

 vagrant reload
 ```

-VM will reastart, then you can access the service in VM by http://localhost:8080
+VM will restart, then you can access the service in VM by http://localhost:8080

 ![Fig7](./figs/fig7.png)